CTE

 Overview

-Careers in planning, organizing, directing and evaluating business functions essential to efficient and productive business operations.
-The foundational course for this pathway is Introduction to Business (462).
+Focuses on careers in planning, organizing, directing and evaluating business functions essential to efficient and productive business operations.

 The following courses within this pathway can be taken in any order: